egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

 These tables show the movies recommended by the user-based recommender system on the rows and the item-based recommender system on the columns.
-All of these tables show that the movies recommended for each user were completely different dependent on the model.
+All of these tables show that the movies recommended for each user were completely different, depending on the model.

 ``` r
 Model = c('UBCF', 'IBCF')